opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Instead of writing the configuration JSON to stdout, write it to a file at *PATH* (overwriting the existing content if a file already exists at *PATH*).

-**--poststart**=CMD[:ARGS...]
-  Set command to run in poststart hooks.
-Can be specified multiple times.
-  The multiple commands will be run in order before the container process gets launched but after the container environment and main process has been created.

-**--poststart-env**=[]
-  Set environment variables for commands in poststart hooks, format is CMD:ENV. e.g. --poststart-env=/bin/test:key=value This option can be specified multiple times.
-When same CMD specified over once, the last one make sense.

-**--poststart-timeout**=[]
-  Set timeout for commands in poststart hooks, format is CMD:TIMEOUT. e.g. --poststart-timeout=/bin/test:5 This option can be specified multiple times.
-When same CMD specified over once, the last one make sense.

-**--poststop**=CMD[:ARGS...]
-  Set command to run in poststop hooks.
-Can be specified multiple times.
-  The multiple commands will be run in order after the container process is stopped.

-**--poststop-env**=[]
-  Set environment variables for commands in poststop hooks, format is CMD:ENV. e.g. --poststop-env=/bin/test:key=value This option can be specified multiple times.
-When same CMD specified over once, the last one make sense.

-**--poststop-timeout**=[]
-  Set timeout for commands in poststop hooks, format is CMD:TIMEOUT. e.g. --poststop-timeout=/bin/test:5 This option can be specified multiple times.
-When same CMD specified over once, the last one make sense.

-**--prestart**=CMD[:ARGS...]
-  Set command to run in prestart hooks.
-Can be specified multiple times.
-  The multiple commands will be run in order after the container process has been created but before it executes the user-configured code.

-**--prestart-env**=[]
-  Set environment variables for commands in poststop hooks, format is CMD:ENV. e.g. --prestart-env=/bin/test:key=value This option can be specified multiple times.
-When same CMD specified over once, the last one make sense.

-**--prestart-timeout**=[]
-  Set timeout for commands in prestart hooks, format is CMD:TIMEOUT. e.g. --prestart-timeout=/bin/test:5 This option can be specified multiple times.
-When same CMD specified over once, the last one make sense.

 **--privileged**=true|false
   Give extended privileges to this container.
 The default is *false*.